Bob Griese: ABC Sports

 In 1987, Griese was hired by ABC Sports, where he began to provide color commentary for college football games.

-While at ABC, Griese called the 1999, 2001 and 2005 BCS National Championship games.
+While at ABC, Griese called the 1999, 2001, and 2005 BCS National Championship games.

-At ABC Griese had many opportunities to watch his son Brian Griese play for the Michigan Wolverines.
+At ABC, Griese had many opportunities to watch his son Brian Griese play for the Michigan Wolverines.
 ABC was at first reluctant to let Griese broadcast Michigan games, fearing a conflict of interest.
 But when they decided to give it a try, Bob remained as impartial and professional as he could be, even referring to his son as “Griese,” rather than Brian, and pointing out errors when he felt necessary.

 On January 1, 1998, Bob got to broadcast the Rose Bowl game, the last college game of his son's career.
 Brian was named MVP of the game, leading his Wolverines to an undefeated season and the national championship title with their Rose Bowl victory.
 Bob and Brian were emotional at that moment, as they thought of Bob's wife Judi, who had died from breast cancer in 1988 but whom they both felt was there at that special moment.
 Bob and Brian later wrote a book, entitled Undefeated (ISBN 0-7852-7021-3), which discussed not only their football connection, but also their love for Judi.

-Brian became a professional quarterback and broadcaster himself, playing for the Denver Broncos and Tampa Bay Buccaneers, and later commentating games for ESPN and ABC.